dttrujillo00/M_-_R_TAX_AND_ACCOUNTING_SERVICES_CORP2/README.md

 ## Planning
 > Planning of development to do
 * Create a desing
-* Build a empty project in Angular-Electron
+* Build a empty project in Electron
     * Frontend Development
         * Page Home
         * Page Of Finantial Balance Of An Company